France debates enshrining abortion rights in constitution

 Another bill to inscribe the right to abortion into the constitution, initiated by a group of lawmakers from French President Emmanuel Macron’s centrist alliance, Renaissance, will also be debated Monday in the lower house, the National Assembly.
 That text does not include a mention to the right to contraception.

-Both proposals are only the first step of a lengthy and uncertain process.
+Both proposals are only the first step of a lengthy process without a certain result.

 To be approved, any measure must be first approved by majorities in the National Assembly and the upper house, the Senate, and then in a nationwide referendum.